-In FEDERICA, the incidence of symptomatic heart failure (NYHA class III or IV) with a LVEF decline of at least 10%-points from baseline and to < 50% was 0.4% of Phesgo-treated patients vs 0% of intravenous Perjeta and Herceptin-treated patients.
-Of the patients who experienced symptomatic heart failure, all Phesgo-treated patients had recovered (defined as 2 consecutive LVEF measurements above 50%) at the data cutoff.
-Asymptomatic or mildly symptomatic (NYHA class II) declines in LVEF of at least 10%-points from baseline and to < 50% (confirmed by secondary LVEF) were reported in 0.4% of Phesgo-treated patients and 0.8% of intravenous Perjeta and Herceptin-treated patients, of whom none of the Phesgo-treated patients or intravenous Perjeta and Herceptin-treated patients had recovered at the data cutoff.
+In FEDERICA, the incidence of symptomatic heart failure (NYHA class III or IV) with a LVEF decline of at least 10%-points from baseline and to < 50% was 0.4% of Phesco-treated patients vs 0% of intravenous Perjeta and Herceptin-treated patients during neoadjuvant phase.
+Of the patients who experienced symptomatic heart failure, all Phesco-treated patients had recovered (defined as 2 consecutive LVEF measurements above 50%) at the data cutoff.
+The incidences of symptomatic heart failure with a LVEF decline of at least 10%-points from baseline and to < 50% were similar in the adjuvant and in the follow- up phases.
+Asymptomatic or mildly symptomatic (NYHA class II) declines in LVEF of at least 10%-points from baseline and to < 50% (confirmed by secondary LVEF) were not reported in Phesco-treated patients and were reported in 0.4% of intravenous Perjeta and Herceptin-treated patients during the neoadjuvant phase, of whom none of the Phesco-treated patients or intravenous Perjeta and Herceptin-treated patients had recovered at the data cutoff.
+The incidences of asymptomatic or mildly symptomatic (NYHA class II) declines in LVEF of at least 10%-points from baseline and to <50% (confirmed by secondary LVEF) were similar in the adjuvant phase.
+In the follow up phase, 3.6% of intravenous pertuzumab and trastuzumab-treated patients vs 1.6% of Phesco treated patients had this type of cardiac events.